fourstix/Elfos-TMS9118-Demos/README.md

 ## collision
 This program shows how the collision detection works for two sprites.
 Press Input to end.

+## collision_noq
+Same collision detection program as above, except this version does not change the Q bit during the demo.
+Press Input to end.

 ## fivesprites
 This program shows five sprites, the fifth sprite moving up and down behind the band of the other 4.
 The fourth sprite changes color when the fifth passes by.
 Press Input to end the demo.

+## fivesprites_noq
+Same five sprites demo program as above, except this version does not change the Q bit during the demo.
+Press Input to end.

 ## lena
 This program displays a bitmap of the model Lena Forsen.